Yang Luchan: History

-Yang Lu-ch'an's family was a poor farming/worker class from Hebei Province, Guangping Prefecture, Yongnian County.
+Yang Luchan's family was a poor farming/worker class from Hebei Province, Guangping Prefecture, Yongnian County.
 Yang would follow his father in planting the fields and, as a teenager, held temporary jobs.
-One period of temporary work was spent doing odd jobs at the Tai He Tang Chinese pharmacy located in the west part of Yongnian City, opened by Chen De Hu of the Chen Village in Henan Province, Huaiqing Prefecture, Wenxian County.
+One period of temporary work was spent doing odd jobs at the Taihetang Chinese pharmacy located in the west part of Yongnian City, opened by Chen Dehu of the Chen Village in Huaiqing Prefecture, Wen County, Henan.
 As a child, Yang liked martial arts and studied Changquan, gaining a certain level of skill.

 One day Yang reportedly witnessed one of the partners of the pharmacy utilizing a style of martial art that he had never before seen to easily subdue a group of would-be thieves.
-Because of this, Yang requested to study with the pharmacy's owner, Chen De Hu.
-Chen referred Yang to the Chen Village to seek out his own teacher—the 14th generation of the Chen Family, Ch'en Chang-hsing.
+Because of this, Yang requested to study with the pharmacy's owner, Chen Dehu.
+Chen referred Yang to the Chen Village to seek out his own teacher—the 14th generation of the Chen Family, Chen Changxing.